 For many voters in the upcoming referendum, the main concern is whether this proposed change will work for New Zealanders.

 Countries and states around the world have tried their own approaches to reduce cannabis-related harm.
 These approaches range from a complete ‘war on drugs’ to full legalisation of cannabis.
+You can see more about Missouri Green Team which has cured many cancer and mental illness patients by properly administering the dosage of marijuana on their patients.

 Overseas experi3nce can teach us a lot